MethodicalAcceleratorDesign/MAD-NG/docs/source/numrange.rst

 Numerical Ranges
 ****************

-This chapter describes *numerical ranges* directly available from the :mod:`MAD` environment.
-The module for numerical ranges is not exposed, only the contructors are visible and thus, numerical ranges must be handled directly by their methods.
-Numerical ranges are useful objects for representing numerical loops, intervals, discrete sets, (log)lines and linear spaces.
+This chapter describes *numerical ranges* objects that are useful abstaction of numerical loops, intervals, discrete sets, (log)lines and linear spaces.
+The module for numerical ranges is not exposed, only the contructors are visible from the :mod:`MAD` environment and thus, numerical ranges must be handled directly by their methods.
 Note that :type:`range` and :type:`logrange` have value semantic like :type:`number`.

 Constructors
 ============